imr-framework/pypulseq/README.md

 ## 1 minute demo
 1. Clone this repository.
-2. `cd` into this repository (or set as working directory in an IDE).
+2. Set as working directory in your IDE.
 3. Install [dependencies](#dependencies).
 3. Run any of the example scripts on Python 3.6 or above.
 4. Inspect plots!